Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Back before Universes Beyond became a common concept in Magic, there were still a few crossover products in MTG.
 Some of these early crossovers were meant to cross-promote Magic and other toy lines owned by Wizards’ parent company, Hasbro.
 One of these crossovers was with the popular animated series My Little Pony: Friendship Is Magic.

 My Little Pony had quite a cultural moment after Friendship Is Magic found surprising success outside of its target demographic.
-The Magic crossover Ponies: The Galloping was like a capstone for the end of the series, which aired its last episode just 10 days before the product’s release.
+The Magic crossover Ponies: The Galloping was like a capstone for the end of the series, which aired its last episode just 10 days before the first MLP Secret Lair release.

-While there are only three My Little Pony cards available in Magic, they do a good job of capturing the spirit of the characters they represent.
+Ponies: The Galloping 2 added the four remaining ponies of the Mane Six to the My Little Pony cards available in Magic.
+They do a good job of capturing the spirit of the characters they represent.
 The cards are great collectibles for fans of the show, which likely explains their steep price increase since release despite none of the cards being playable in competitive Magic formats.

 Curious about what exactly each card does, how they stack up, and where you could get your hands on them?
 Time to brush up on everything My Little Pony in Magic!